dragon-fire-fly/german-idiom-quiz/README.md

 [Back to Top](#contents)

 ## Acknowledgements
 I would like to thank my Mentor Tim Nelson for all his advice, encouragement and enthusiasm during the development of this quiz.
+Thank you for helping me to fix many bugs and giving useful ideas and helpful hints!

-I would also like to thank my husband who contributed many of the idioms for the quiz.
+I would also like to thank my husband who contributed many of the idioms for the quiz and the Code Institute community on Slack, particularly Dave Horrocks who helped with my question counter bug and the class of May 2022 who provide support and enthusiasm for the course.

 [Back to Top](#contents)